 Very few young kids know about distances.
 They don't understand how things should be far or near and they don't have idea about the distances of things.
 Near, nearer, nearest, etc, can confuse them.

 - How to Teach Basic Reading to Non- English Speaking Children

 Teaching basic reading to non-English speaking children is like a race in a hurdle.
 But it can be fun if you know where to begin and you know how to teach young children.

 Here are some reminders when you decide to do your tutoring job at home.

 - Planning includes considering your budget.
 Your question should be; how can I manage my expenses while waiting for students to come?
-Of course you don’t expect an immediate income.
+Of course, you don’t expect an immediate income.
 You should have at least set aside some money to spend before money from your tutorial job starts coming

 .2.
 SET GOALS

-- Setting goals is always part of a person’s life.
+- Setting goals are always part of a person’s life.
 Once you decide to go into business, you have to set your own goals to achieve.
 While setting goals is exciting; it may turn out a frustration once you don’t achieve your set goals.

 Simple, just set goals that are achievable.
 Make sure that you are setting goals that you know you can handle and thus achieve.